-Approximately 1.8 million mattresses were sold every month during October – December, 2018 through permanent stores.
-The annual sale can be assumed as 10 times this volume owing to the seasonality pattern.
+Approximately 1.8 million mattresses were sold every month during October – December 2018 through permanent stores.
+The annual sales can be assumed as 10 times this volume owing to the seasonality pattern.
 That is quite a number, isn’t it?

 Sales value growth was pegged at 8% in 2018!
 This was when most consumer durable companies struggled to get into positive territory.

 So, who is leading the pack in getting the customers fast and furious, after all?

 The top names that came up in the study are two leading players namely Sleepwell and Kurlon.
 These flagship brands jointly account for nearly half the organized sector market.

 Differentiated but consistent business strategies can lead to success.
 The numeric distribution of Kurlon is significantly higher than for the other brands.
 Kurlon also seems to command a higher reach in Furniture and furnishing outlets, while Sleepwell leads in mattress outlets, particularly exclusive brand shops.

 Centuary are strongest in Appliance stores; Godrej is stronger in Furniture

 stores while Peps has nearly equal volumes coming from both Furniture and

 A regional story also comes out quite clearly.
 Sleepwell is strong in the North and West regions while Kurlon leads in the South and East parts of the country.
 Godrej has a sizeable share in the East while Duroflex, Centuary and Peps have a substantial presence in the South zone